GLOBAL MIGRATIONS, HUMAN TRAFFICKING AND REFUGEES

 8. Anticipated distribution of the use of the different teaching methods

 Evaluation is not only a tool for a better learning, but also is an incentive for all the students to read and prepare the sessions.
-Evaluation will be continuous evaluation during the semester and consist in two exams (20% each, 40% total), one class presentation (20%), one short written assignment (25%) and participation in class / debates (15% total).
+Two modes of evaluation are proposed.
+Non-continuous evaluation will consist in two exams (20% each, 40% total), one class presentation (20%), three brief responses (5% each, 15% total), and one short written assignment (25%).